 This is a custodial sentence in a detention and training centre for 12-17 year olds.
 It combines detention with training and will be used for young people who commit a serious offence or a number of offences.
 Half of the sentence will be spent in custody and the other half will be supervised by the YOT in the community.

-If you need more information about detention and training orders please contact us via the online enquiry form available from the Contact us panel located at the top-right of this page.
+If you need more information about detention and training orders you can contact us online.

 ASBOs are a way of tackling persistent anti-social behaviour.
 They are designed to protect people whose lives are disrupted by the actions of specific individuals and not to punish those perpetrators.
 They can be used for a variety of offences and can ban people from doing things in specific places and sometimes from entering certain areas on a map (exclusion zones).
 ASBOs can be applied for in relation to any individual aged 10 and over and last for a minimum of 2 years.